justin-napolitano/create_deploy_cloud_run_job/project.md

 generatedAt: '2025-11-24T21:34:22.298Z'
 source: github-auto
 summary: >-
-  This guide details a Bash script for automating the deployment of a Cloud Run Job on Google Cloud Platform using Docker and Google Cloud Build.
+  This guide covers automating the deployment of a Cloud Run Job on GCP using a Bash script and Google Cloud Build.
 tags:
   - bash
   - google cloud run